livewire/livewire/docs/pagination.md

 ## Resetting the page

-When sorting or filtering results, it is common to want to reset the page number back to `1`.
+When sorting or filtering results, it is common that you want to reset the page number back to `1`.

 For this reason, Livewire provides the `$this->resetPage()` method, allowing you to reset the page number from anywhere in your component.

-The following component demonstrates using this method to reset the page after a search field is updated and submitted:
+The following component demonstrates using this method to reset the page after the search form is submitted:

 ```php
 <?php